• Skip to primary navigation

 Add oil and beaten eggs and scramble them.

-1. Scramble the eggs.
-Add remaining oil into empty space, followed by beaten eggs.
+1. Cook the eggs: Add remaining oil into empty space, followed by beaten eggs.
 Let the eggs set for 10 seconds before scrambling and break into chunks.
-Push to the side of the pan.
+Move to the side of the pan.

 Add rice with seasoning ingredients and toss until coated.
 Garnish with green onions.

-1. Mix in rice and seasoning.
-Add in rice, regular soy sauce, dark soy sauce, sesame oil and white pepper.
-Toss until rice is evenly coated in sauce and there's no sauce in the base of the pan.
+1. Mix in rice and seasoning: Add rice, regular soy sauce, dark soy sauce, sesame oil, and white pepper.
+Toss until rice is evenly coated in sauce and no sauce remains in the bottom of the pan.
 Add scallion greens and toss again.
 Serve and enjoy!

 Storage & Reheating

-• Vegetable fried rice will last up to 4 days stored in an airtight container in the fridge.
-To reheat, microwave or reheat on the stovetop until hot throughout.
+• Vegetable fried rice can last for up to 4 days when stored in an airtight container in the fridge.
+To enjoy, microwave or reheat on the stovetop until hot throughout.

-• Freezer friendly?
-I don't recommend freezing vegetable fried rice as the vegetables will turn soggy and the eggs will taste rubbery after reheating.
+• I don't recommend freezing vegetable fried rice as the vegetables will turn soggy and the eggs will taste rubbery after reheating.

 Pairing Suggestions

-• protein dishes like Szechuan Chicken, Beef Vegetable Stir-Fry, Honey Walnut Shrimp, Egg Foo Young, Soy Garlic Tofu, and more!
+• Protein Dishes: Sweet Chili Chicken, Szechuan Chicken, Beef with Black Bean Sauce, Beef Vegetable Stir-Fry, Honey Walnut Shrimp, Bang Bang Shrimp, Egg Foo Young, Soy Garlic Tofu, and more!

 FAQ